 Data to support maintenance activities in manufacturing environments can be generated from multiple sources including human-generated datasets and those automatically produced by a process, piece of equipment, or external sensor.
 Maintenance Work Orders (MWOs) are one example of human-generated data.
 Maintenance personnel create and augment MWOs throughout the life of a piece of equipment to track health status, capture faults/failures, and document repairs/solutions.
 Robot-level data (e.g., joint-level and tool-center-position data) is an example of an equipment-generated dataset.
 This data is typically generated by a robot’s controller at a specific frequency where it can be analyzed to identify its performance, existing health state, and predicted future health state.

 Collectively, two projects are developing publicly-available products and resources to enhance maintenance strategies within manufacturing operations.
-The Prognostics and Health Management for Reliable Operations in Smart Manufacturing (PHM4SM) project seeks to develop and deploy guidelines, test methods, and tools to promote the implementation, verification, and validation of maintenance-supporting technologies to increase reliability and decrease downtime in smart manufacturing systems.
-Complementing this effort, the Knowledge Extraction and Application for Manufacturing Operations project aims to develop and deploy advances in guidelines, software, and tools using domain knowledge stemming from informal text-based data to enhance manufacturers’ ability to analyze data in support of maintenance activities.
+The Monitoring, Diagnostics, and Prognostics for Manufacturing Operations project seeks to develop and deploy measurement science to promote the implementation, verification, and validation of advanced monitoring, diagnostic, and prognostic technologies to minimize unplanned downtime and optimize planned downtime in manufacturing operations.
+Complementing this effort, the Knowledge Extraction and Application project aims to develop and deploy advances in standards, measurement science, and software tools using actionable, computable, domain knowledge and data in operations and logistics to improve the reliability, quality, and efficiency of advanced manufacturing systems.